tutorgen/hpit_services/README.md

 To install the psycopg2 library on Windows, there are instructions located at http://www.stickpeople.com/projects/python/win-psycopg/ and are summarized here:

-Download the 3.4 release for either 32-bit or 64-bit, depending on your system.
+Download the 3.4 release for 64-bit processors.

-Activate your virtual environment (covered later) and run 'easy_install psycopg2-2.5.4.win-amd64-py3.4-pg9.3.5-release.exe', replacing the exe in the command with the one you downloaded.
+Activate your virtual environment (covered later) and run 'easy_install psycopg2-2.5.4.win-amd64-py3.4-pg9.3.5-release.exe', replacing the .exe in the command with the one you downloaded.

-You'll need to add the bin directory of your PostgreSQL installation to PATH, so that pg_config is available to call.
+You'll need to add the bin directory of your PostgreSQL installation to PATH, so that `pg_config` is available to call.

 ####NodeJS
 HPIT uses CoffeeScript and LESS for its front end, which requires NodeJS.